mvolkmann/blog/src/swift-ui.md

 to non-constant data held outside the view struct.

-To initialize a state property based on data passed to an initializer, prefix the state name with an underscore and set it to a a `State` object.
+To initialize a state property based on data passed to an initializer, prefix the state name with an underscore and set it to a `State` object.

 The following example demonstrates using component state.